 Medications are FDA approved enzymes derived from pig pancreas and have a special coating so that they will make it to the duodenum and small intestine, where alkaline pancreatic juices are naturally secreted. (*) Both medically approved and over-the-counter pancreatic enzymes, commonly called pancreatin, are designed to replicate enzymes produced by the pancreas.

 Enzymes as plant-based dietary supplements are mostly designed to help digest food from the mouth to the stomach, which can be very beneficial for the initial stages of digestion.
-Several brands we came across in fact often recommend you use the straight powder on low-temp meals for most immediate action.
+Several brands we came across in fact often recommend you use the straight powder on low-temp meals for the most immediate action.

 Interestingly, in one small non-conclusive scientific review, plant-based (microbe-derived) lipase was indicated to be useful over a broad pH range and comparable to animal-derived pancreatic enzyme supplements.